Sodaive/TESTALI/README.md

-# THIS IS MY FIRS GIT PROJECT
+# THIS IS MY FIRST GIT PROJECT

 ### Thank you for visiting my TEST progect